vbier/habpanelviewer/app/src/main/assets/help.md

 ## <a name="configuration"/>Configuration

-**The following preferences need to be configured for the initial operation of HABPanelViewer.**
+**The following preferences need to be configured for the initial operation of HPV.**

 ### openHAB URL
 This is the base URL of your openHAB instance and is required for the integrations (e.g Command Item, Sensor Reporting, Connected Indicator).
 If this URL is not configured, these integration options will not function.